1 (800) 308-4358

 • Jointly held assets

-• Transfers of any assets within the two years prior to death
+• Transfers of any assets within the two years before death

 • Any interest in which the deceased retained dominion while alive